davidchambers/transcribe/README.md

 };
 ```

+The __`--heading-prefix`__ option specifies which lines in the source files
+contain type signatures to become headings in the output.
+The default value
+is `//#`; specify a different value if using a different comment style.
+For
+example:

+    --heading-prefix '#%'

-The `--prefix` option specifies which lines in the source files should appear
+The __`--prefix`__ option specifies which lines in the source files should
+appear in the output along with the lines prefixed with `<heading-prefix>`.
-in the output.
-The default value is `//.`; specify a different value if using
+The default value is `//.`; specify a different value if using a different
-a different comment style.
+comment style.
 For example:

     --prefix '#.'